wkarl/mia-Argon/README.md

 3. Retrieve your configuration from your components with `Argon.getConfig();`.

 4. If you would like to update your configuration, use `Argon.updateConfig(configurationObject);`.
 Please not that due to consistency considerations these changes will only be available after your app process has been restarted.
-You can use `Argon.restartProcess();` to respawn your process and apply the changes.

 [![Build Status](https://travis-ci.org/7factory/mia-Argon.svg?branch=master)](https://travis-ci.org/7factory/mia-Argon)